Read the BLOG Elevated Simplicity JOURNAL Curated Home SHOP

 Steps to Making Scrambled Eggs

-STEP 1: Begin by heating your cast iron pan or nonstick skillet over medium or medium-low heat for three to five minutes.
+STEP 1: Heat your cast iron pan or nonstick skillet over medium or medium-low heat for three to five minutes.

-STEP 3: Whisk your eggs well with a fork until they become a uniform golden color and are well combined.
-Then add in your salt and creamy ingredient of choice (mayonnaise, milk, heavy cream, yogurt, or cream cheese for example) and continue mixing until combined and air bubbles begin to show.
+STEP 3: Whisk the eggs well with a fork until they become a uniform golden color and are well combined.
+Then add in salt and the creamy ingredient of choice (mayonnaise, milk, heavy cream, yogurt, or cream cheese for example).
+Continue mixing until combined and air bubbles begin to show.

-STEP 5: Continue continuously pulling the curds toward the center and stirring the eggs until there is no more visible uncooked eggs.
+STEP 5: Continue continuously pulling the curds toward the center until there is no more visible uncooked eggs.
 You want to remove the pan from the stove top before the eggs are completely done to allow for carryover cooking.
 They should look wet, but not runny.
-This should take about two minutes.

-STEP 6: Season your scrambled eggs with freshly ground black pepper to your liking and serve immediately.
+STEP 6: Season the scrambled eggs with freshly ground black pepper to your liking and serve immediately.

 For a heartier breakfast, add in cheese, chopped veggies, herbs, bacon, or diced Canadian bacon when the eggs are almost cooked in the pan.